decentraland/old-documentation/_posts/development-guide/2018-02-18-materials.md

 const myMaterial = new BasicMaterial()
 ```

+> Note: Basic materials have some property names that are different from those in normal materials.
+For example it uses `texture` instead of `albedoTexture`.

 ## Material colors

 Give a material a plain color.
 In a `BasicMaterial` component, you set the `color` field.
 In a `Material` component, you set the `albedoColor` field.
 Albedo colors respond to light and can include shades on them.